tkcaccia/Lactate-quantification-by-NMR/README.md

 ```

 ## Fitting of TSP and lactate signals
-In this step, the signal of TSP is quantified and the fitting parameters are provided as output for quality evaluation.
-The signal of lactate is deconvoluted from an unidentified metabolite..
+The signals of sodium trimethylsilyl propionate (TSP) and lactate are quantified and the output of the fitting is saved in the folder defined by the variable `Output_address` for manual inspection.
+The signal of lactate is deconvoluted from an unidentified metabolite.

 ```
 setwd(Working_folder)